-Method Site Type Strengths Limitations Spading Dry land, non- rocky Easy to implement, cost effective for small sites; easy to engage volunteers Labour intensive, must be soft substrate, efficacy variable and requires repeat treatments, time consuming, slow progress towards restoration objectives, biomass must be disposed of responsibly.
-Cut-to-drown (Manual) 30 cm or deeper water, relatively flat bottom of waterbody Only option available for aquatic sites to date.
-Reasonably effective in deep water; easy to engage volunteers; most suitable for small sites Labour intensive.
-Not effective in less than 30 cm water.
-Water level must stay high throughout growing season to be effective.
-Subject to water level fluctuations; may require repeat treatments.
-Time consuming, slow progress towards restoration objectives, biomass must be disposed of appropriately per BMP.
-Cut-to-drown (Mechanized Equipment) 30 cm or deeper water, relatively flat bottom of waterbody Only option available for larger aquatic sites to date.
+Method Site Type Strengths Limitations Cut-to-drown (Mechanized Equipment) 30 cm or deeper water, relatively flat bottom of waterbody Only option available for larger aquatic sites to date.
 Reasonably effective in deep water Requires specialized cutting equipment with trained operators that can be expensive.
 Not effective in less than 30 cm water.
 Water level must stay high throughout growing season to be effective.
 Subject to water level fluctuations; may require repeat treatments.
 Time consuming to deliver; biomass must be disposed of appropriately per BMP.

-Herbicide Application Dry land only Very high efficacy, covers large areas quickly, less labour intensive than mechanical methods, and requires less physical disturbance Public perceptions of herbicides, multiple authorizations, requires trained exterminators.
+Herbicide Application Dry land only Very high efficacy, covers large areas quickly, less labour intensive than mechanical methods, and requires less physical disturbance Indigenous Peoples' and public perceptions of herbicides require time, relationship building and mutual understanding, multiple authorizations to protect the environment and human health and safety may be required, requires trained exterminators.
 Best management practices recommend rolling and/or burning of biomass after 3 weeks.
 Narrow biological windows for application (fall).

-Herbicide Application Aquatic sites Very high efficacy, covers large areas quickly Has not been available in Canada, may become available 2021.
-Herbicides have different active ingredients and modes of action meaning not all herbicides are appropriate for a given site.
-Public perceptions of herbicides and complex licencing.
+Method Site Type Strengths Limitations Herbicide Application Aquatic sites Very high efficacy, covers large areas quickly An aquatic herbicide became available in Canada in 2021.
+Herbicides may not always be appropriate for a project site; specific aquatic label restrictions may exist.
+Formal Duty to Consult with First Nations may be triggered by authorizations.
+Indigenous Peoples' and public perceptions of herbicides require time, relationship building and mutual understanding.
+Complex licencing to protect the environment and human health and safety are required.
 Best management practices recommend rolling and/or burning of biomass after 3 weeks.
 Narrow biological windows for application.

-\To date, there have been no herbicides registered for use on Phragmites in aquatic sites in Canada outside of the emergency registration pilot program in the Long Point region and Rondeau Provincial Park.
-A product with the active ingredient imazapyr may become available in 2021.
-This potential tool will help address the aquatic herbicide gap however it will have limited application in some sites, particularly those intermixed with woody vegetation, or in some agricultural settings where sites are close to water used for irrigation/food production.
+\Prior to March 2021, there were no herbicides registered for use on Phragmites in aquatic sites in Canada outside of the emergency registration pilot program in the Long Point region and Rondeau Provincial Park.
+A product with the active ingredient imazapyr became available in 2021.
+This tool will help address the aquatic herbicide gap however it will have limited application in some sites, particularly those intermixed with woody vegetation, or in some agricultural settings where sites are close to water used for irrigation/food production.
 Similar to other jurisdictions, both glyphosate and imazapyr-based products are needed to achieve effective and efficient management of Phragmites at most sites in Ontario.

-Regardless of the combination of techniques used, on dry land or in water, the removal of plant biomass is important.
-This improves access to the site for follow-up control and expedites the establishment of native plants.
+Regardless of the combination of techniques used (on land or in water) the removal of plant biomass is important.
+This improves access to the site for followup control and expedites the establishment of native plants.
 However, biomass removal that ensures the adequate containment of seeds, stolons and rhizomes during transportation and disposal is logistically challenging.
-Disposal sites must be secure, designed for the purpose, and managed to prevent further establishment and spread.
+Disposal sites, such as landfills, must be secure, designed for the purpose, and managed to prevent further establishment and spread.
+Develop a relationship with the landfill operator to ensure they have capacity to accept biomass.
 Prescribed burning may be suitable for some sites during the dormant season, but in most instances removal and disposal of cut material is necessary.

-Biocontrol may become a promising additional tool in Phragmites management.
-Two noctuid moths (Archanara neurica and Lenisa geminipuncta) have been approved for release in Canada and are currently being trialed in Ontario.
-Although biocontrol may not replace the need for substantial management via the techniques described in Table #1 it could complement current control efforts in the longterm.
+Biological control (biocontrol") may become a promising additional tool in Phragmites management.
+Two stemboring noctuid moths (Archanara neurica and Lenisa geminipuncta) have been approved for release in Canada and are currently being trialed in Ontario.
+Although biocontrol is not expected to replace the need for substantial management via the techniques described in Table #1, it could complement current control efforts in the long term.